techidaily/site-win-tricks/source/_posts/is-per-ongeluk-feature-discontinued-in-latest-versions-of-windows-1011.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://tiktok-video-recordings.techidaily.com/new-20-country-beats-on-tiktok-to-dance-and-unwind/"><u>[New] 20 Country Beats on TikTok to Dance & Unwind</u></a></li>
-<li><a href="https://fox-direct.techidaily.com/new-2024-approved-living-narratives-interactive-vr-storytelling/"><u>[New] 2024 Approved Living Narratives Interactive VR Storytelling</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/new-elevate-viewership-3-key-storytelling-approaches-for-2024/"><u>[New] Elevate Viewership 3 Key Storytelling Approaches for 2024</u></a></li>
-<li><a href="https://some-guidance.techidaily.com/1724765896655-dvd/"><u>安全にDVDスリック（日本版）ダウンロード苦労していますか? 解決策はこちら!</u></a></li>
+<li><a href="https://video-capture.techidaily.com/new-in-2024-advanced-tips-for-accurate-and-smooth-hp-laptop-screen-capture/"><u>[New] In 2024, Advanced Tips for Accurate and Smooth HP Laptop Screen Capture</u></a></li>
+<li><a href="https://youtube-sure.techidaily.com/approved-maximizing-monetization-unlocking-partnerships-without-limits/"><u>2024 Approved Maximizing Monetization Unlocking Partnerships Without Limits</u></a></li>
-<li><a href="https://digital-screen-recording.techidaily.com/a-detailed-review-top-10-screen-recorders-for-mac-for-2024/"><u>A Detailed Review Top 10 Screen Recorders for Mac for 2024</u></a></li>
+<li><a href="https://youtube-web.techidaily.com/r-channel-cutting-long-urls-down-for-youtube-videos-for-2024/"><u>5-Star Channel Cutting Long URLs Down for YouTube Videos for 2024</u></a></li>
-<li><a href="https://win-tricks.techidaily.com/captivating-hd-tiger-desktop-backgrounds-for-your-digital-space-enhance-devices-with-yl-computings-stunning-imagery/"><u>Captivating HD Tiger Desktop Backgrounds for Your Digital Space – Enhance Devices with YL Computing's Stunning Imagery</u></a></li>
-<li><a href="https://discover-able.techidaily.com/efficient-techniques-for-generating-a-windows-instance-for-bulk-installation-a-step-by-step-guide/"><u>Efficient Techniques for Generating a Windows Instance for Bulk Installation - A Step-by-Step Guide</u></a></li>
-<li><a href="https://win-tricks.techidaily.com/elevate-your-gaming-setup-with-enthralling-lol-seraphine-imagery-and-designs-from-yl-software/"><u>Elevate Your Gaming Setup with Enthralling LOL Seraphine Imagery and Designs From YL Software</u></a></li>
-<li><a href="https://techtrends.techidaily.com/enhance-your-livestream-with-manycam-top-rated-online-video-editor-and-simulated-webcam/"><u>Enhance Your Livestream with ManyCam: Top-Rated Online Video Editor & Simulated Webcam</u></a></li>
-<li><a href="https://win-info.techidaily.com/exploring-the-top-competing-technologies-that-challenge-conventional-looms-ranking-and-reviews/"><u>Exploring the Top Competing Technologies That Challenge Conventional Looms: Ranking & Reviews</u></a></li>
-<li><a href="https://win-tricks.techidaily.com/identifying-the-most-fault-prone-graphics-card-series/"><u>Identifying the Most Fault-Prone Graphics Card Series</u></a></li>
-<li><a href="https://win-tricks.techidaily.com/is-windows-defender-an-alternative-to-traditional-antivirus-programs-insights-from-yl-computings-perspective/"><u>Is Windows Defender an Alternative to Traditional Antivirus Programs?
-Insights From YL Computing's Perspective</u></a></li>
-<li><a href="https://win-tricks.techidaily.com/laptop-vs-desktop-a-comprehensive-guide-to-benefits-and-drawbacks-tips-from-yl-software-professionals/"><u>Laptop Vs. Desktop: A Comprehensive Guide to Benefits and Drawbacks – Tips From YL Software Professionals</u></a></li>
-<li><a href="https://win-tricks.techidaily.com/master-the-art-of-crypto-defense-with-strategies-by-yl-software-experts/"><u>Master the Art of Crypto Defense with Strategies by YL Software Experts</u></a></li>
+<li><a href="https://win-tricks.techidaily.com/decoding-unexpected-noise-issues-in-scanners-with-expert-advice-by-yl-software/"><u>Decoding Unexpected Noise Issues in Scanners with Expert Advice by YL Software</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/overview-of-the-best-oneplus-nord-ce-3-lite-5g-screen-mirroring-app-drfone-by-drfone-android/"><u>Overview of the Best OnePlus Nord CE 3 Lite 5G Screen Mirroring App | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/troubleshooting-guide-how-to-fix-an-unresponsive-tecno-pova-6-pro-5g-screen-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Troubleshooting Guide How to Fix an Unresponsive Tecno Pova 6 Pro 5G Screen | Dr.fone</u></a></li>
+<li><a href="https://youtube-videos.techidaily.com/direction-and-intensity-in-video-lighting-for-2024/"><u>Direction and Intensity in Video Lighting for 2024</u></a></li>
+<li><a href="https://driver-install.techidaily.com/easy-enhancement-of-gma-driver/"><u>Easy Enhancement of GMA Driver</u></a></li>
+<li><a href="https://win-tricks.techidaily.com/enhance-your-navigation-mastering-mouse-configuration-via-windows-settings-tips-by-yl-software-expertise/"><u>Enhance Your Navigation: Mastering Mouse Configuration via Windows Settings, Tips by YL Software Expertise</u></a></li>
+<li><a href="https://video-screen-grab.techidaily.com/getting-started-with-vlc-screen-recordings/"><u>Getting Started with VLC Screen Recordings</u></a></li>
-<li><a href="https://win-tricks.techidaily.com/troubleshooting-tips-reviving-your-malfunctioning-scanner-insights-from-yl-computing-and-software-solutions/"><u>Troubleshooting Tips: Reviving Your Malfunctioning Scanner - Insights From YL Computing & Software Solutions</u></a></li>
+<li><a href="https://win-tricks.techidaily.com/how-to-determine-if-your-pcs-cooling-system-is-working-optimally-tips-from-yl-computing/"><u>How to Determine if Your PC's Cooling System Is Working Optimally - Tips From YL Computing</u></a></li>
+<li><a href="https://fix-guide.techidaily.com/how-to-fix-the-soft-bricked-oneplus-open-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How to Fix the Soft Bricked OnePlus Open? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-after-deleting-from-recently-deleted-on-iphone-se-stellar-by-stellar-data-recovery-ios-iphone-data-recovery/"><u>How to recover deleted photos after deleting from Recently Deleted on iPhone SE | Stellar</u></a></li>
-<li><a href="https://win-tricks.techidaily.com/uncovering-the-mystery-how-to-identify-your-invisible-hard-drive-insights-from-yl-computing/"><u>Uncovering the Mystery: How to Identify Your Invisible Hard Drive - Insights From YL Computing</u></a></li>
+<li><a href="https://win-tricks.techidaily.com/how-to-verify-your-bitcoin-btc-wallet-balance-using-a-blockchain-analyzer-insights-from-yl-computing/"><u>How to Verify Your Bitcoin (BTC) Wallet Balance Using a Blockchain Analyzer - Insights From YL Computing</u></a></li>
-<li><a href="https://win-tricks.techidaily.com/yl-computings-guide-mastering-the-art-of-trading-cryptocurrencies/"><u>YL Computing's Guide: Mastering the Art of Trading Cryptocurrencies</u></a></li>
+<li><a href="https://review-topics.techidaily.com/recover-your-contacts-after-xiaomi-has-been-deleted-by-fonelab-android-recover-contacts/"><u>Recover your contacts after Xiaomi has been deleted.</u></a></li>
+<li><a href="https://win-tricks.techidaily.com/resolving-graphical-issues-why-isnt-the-graphics-card-displaying-on-my-monitor-expert-guidance-from-compunex-solutions/"><u>Resolving Graphical Issues: Why Isn't the Graphics Card Displaying on My Monitor? - Expert Guidance From Compunex Solutions</u></a></li>
+<li><a href="https://win-tricks.techidaily.com/the-essential-steps-to-manage-your-crypto-assets-using-yl-software/"><u>The Essential Steps to Manage Your Crypto Assets Using YL Software</u></a></li>
+<li><a href="https://win-tricks.techidaily.com/understanding-file-and-folder-recovery-the-process-explained-by-yl-software-experts/"><u>Understanding File & Folder Recovery: The Process Explained by YL Software Experts</u></a></li>
+<li><a href="https://win-tricks.techidaily.com/unlimited-song-selection-on-karaoke-cloud-pro-add-20-new-tracks-for-endless-entertainment/"><u>Unlimited Song Selection on Karaoke Cloud Pro – Add 20 New Tracks for Endless Entertainment!</u></a></li>
 </ul></div>